ArduPilot/ardupilot_wiki/common/source/docs/common-video-landingpage.rst

 .. figure:: ../../../images/DJI_FPV.jpg
    :target: ../_images/DJI_FPV.jpg

 .. note:: This system is not directly compatible with Mavlink.
-However, there is an MSP to Mavlink Arduino converter maintained by D3NGIT that allows it to provide telemetry data via the custom OSD.
+However, there is an MSP to MAVLink Arduino converter maintained by D3NGIT that allows it to provide telemetry data via the custom OSD.
 See https://github.com/d3ngit/djihdfpv_mavlink_to_msp_V2.

 The DJI Digital FPV System was designed for the drone racing industry.
 It consists of the DJI FPV Air Unit Module, DJI FPV Camera, DJI FPV Goggles, and DJI FPV Remote Controller.